hadzhiyski/FileWarden/README.md

   --no-cleanup       (Default: false) When 'true' it will not delete backup directory

+  -f, --force        (Default: false) When 'true' it will overwrite existing files with the same name after applying
+                     suffix / prefix

   --help             Display this help screen.

   --version          Display version information.